Pullman Strike: Public opinion

 President Cleveland did not think Illinois Governor John Peter Altgeld could manage the strike as it continued to cause more and more physical and economic damage.
-Altgeld's pro-labor mindset and social reformist sympathies were viewed by outsiders as being a form of ‘German Socialism’.
+Altgeld's pro-labor mindset and social reformist sympathies were viewed by outsiders as being a form of "German Socialism".
 Critics of Altgeld worried that he was usually on the side of the workers.
-Outsiders also believed that the strike would get progressively worse since Altgeld, "Knew nothing about the problem of American evolution."
+Outsiders also believed that the strike would get progressively worse since Altgeld "knew nothing about the problem of American evolution."
 Public opinion was mostly opposed to the strike and supported Cleveland's actions.
 Republicans and eastern Democrats supported Cleveland (the leader of the northeastern pro-business wing of the party), but southern and western Democrats as well as Populists generally denounced him.
 Chicago Mayor John Patrick Hopkins supported the strikers and stopped the Chicago Police from interfering before the strike turned violent.
 Governor Altgeld, a Democrat, denounced Cleveland and said he could handle all disturbances in his state without federal intervention.
 The press took the side of Cleveland and framed strikers as villains, while Mayor Hopkins took the side of strikers and Altgeld.
 The New York Times and Chicago Tribune placed much of the blame for the strikes on Altgeld.

 Media coverage was extensive and generally negative.
 News reports and editorials commonly depicted the strikers as foreigners who contested the patriotism expressed by the militias and troops involved, as numerous recent immigrants worked in the factories and on the railroads.
 The editors warned of mobs, aliens, anarchy, and defiance of the law.
 The New York Times called it "a struggle between the greatest and most important labor organization and the entire railroad capital."
 President Cleveland and the press feared that the strike would foment anarchy and social unrest.
 Cleveland demonized the ARU for encouraging an uprising against federal authority and endangering the public.
 The large numbers of immigrant workers who participated in the strike further stoked the fears of anarchy.
-In Chicago the established church leaders denounced the boycott, but some younger Protestant ministers defended it.
+In Chicago, some established church leaders denounced the boycott, most notably Reverend Englebert C. Oggel pastor of the Presbyterian church in Pullman.
+Oggel voiced his opposition to the strikes and supported the recent actions of George Pullman.
+In response, members of the congregation left in large numbers.
+Conversely, Reverend William H. Cawardine, pastor of the Methodist Episcopal Church in Pullman, was a well-known supporter of the ARU and the striking workers.
+A number of lesser-known ministers also voiced support for workers and claimed that Christ would not neglect those who were suffering.